Ryan Ogren

-Ryan Ogren is an American songwriter, record producer and vocal producer signed to Prescription Songs.
+Ryan John Ogren (born 1979 or 1980), also known as Ryan OG, is an American songwriter, record producer and vocal producer signed to Prescription Songs.
 He began his musical career playing in the band Don't Look Down, and then later Over It and Runner Runner.
-More recently, Ogren has been writing and producing records for artists like Doja Cat, Maroon 5, The Kid Laroi, Kim Petras, Saweetie, Lil Wayne, Coi Leray, Dirty Heads, amongst others.
+He has since written and produced records for artists like Lourdiz, Doja Cat, Maroon 5, The Kid Laroi, Nicki Minaj, Kim Petras, Saweetie, Lil Wayne, Coi Leray, Dirty Heads, amongst others.

 Raised in Vineland, New Jersey, Ogren attended Vineland High School.